 Because our consolidated financial results are reported in U.S. dollars, and we generate a substantial amount of our sales and earnings in other currencies, the translation of those results into U.S. dollars can result in a significant increase or decrease in the amount of those sales and earnings.
 In addition, fluctuations in currencies relative to the U.S. dollar may make it more difficult to perform period-to-period comparisons of our reported results of operations.
-In YTD 2019, we estimate that our sales were positively impacted by \$2.1 million when compared to foreign exchange translation rates that were in effect in YTD 2018.
+In YTD 2020, we estimate that our sales were negatively impacted by \$2.1 million when compared to foreign exchange translation rates that were in effect in YTD 2019.
 Foreign currency impact on revenue is calculated by comparing actual current period revenue in U.S. dollars to the theoretical U.S. Dollar revenue we would have achieved based on the weighted-average foreign exchange rates in effect in the comparative prior periods for all applicable foreign currencies.
-In YTD 2019, we were mostly impacted by the depreciation of the U.S. dollar relative to the Canadian Dollar and the Euro.
+In YTD 2020, we were mostly impacted by the appreciation of the U.S. dollar relative to the Canadian Dollar and the Euro.
 At each balance sheet date, we translate our assets and liabilities denominated in foreign currency to U.S. dollars.
 The balances of our foreign equity accounts are translated at their historical value.
 The difference between the current rates and the historical rates are posted to our currency translation account and reflected in the shareholders' equity section of our condensed consolidated balance sheets.
-The unrealized effects of foreign currency translations were losses of \$8.3 million and gains of \$5.7 million in YTD 2019 and YTD 2018, respectively, representing a comparative increase in foreign currency translation losses of \$14.0 million.
-The comparative increase in YTD 2019 foreign currency translation losses is primarily due to the weakening of the Euro and Canadian dollar relative to the U.S. dollar.
-Conversely, in YTD 2018, the Euro and Canadian dollar strengthened against the U.S. dollar.
-Foreign currency translation gains or losses are reported as part of comprehensive income or loss which is after net income in the condensed consolidated statements of comprehensive income (unaudited).
-As discussed above, foreign currency transactions gains and losses are the result of the settlement of payables and receivables in foreign currency.
-These gains or losses are included in net income or loss as part of other income and expense in the condensed consolidated statements of comprehensive income (unaudited).
+The unrealized effects of foreign currency translations were a gain of \$4.4 million in YTD 2020 and a loss of \$8.3 million in YTD 2019, respectively, representing a comparative increase in foreign currency translation gains of \$12.7 million.
+The comparative increase in YTD 2020 foreign currency translation gains is primarily due to the weakening of the Euro and Canadian dollar relative to the U.S. dollar.
+Conversely, in YTD 2019, the Euro and Canadian dollar strengthened against the U.S. dollar.
+Foreign currency translation gains or losses are reported as part

 Foreign currency risks related to intercompany notes.
-The Company has entered into a cross currency swap for the purposes of mitigating potential exposures to currency rate fluctuations related to an intercompany note of \$101.2 million with our wholly-owned Canadian subsidiary.
+The Company has entered into a cross currency swap for the purposes of mitigating potential exposures to currency rate fluctuations related to an intercompany note of \$77.9 million with our wholly-owned Canadian subsidiary.
 See Note 2, "Fair Value Measurements" to our unaudited interim condensed financial statements included above in Item 1.
 Financial Statements (Unaudited) of this quarterly report for further information regarding our cross currency swap.

 Interest rate risk and foreign currency risk relating to debt.
 Borrowings under both our variable rate term loan B credit facility and revolving credit facility incur interest expense that is variable in relation to the LIBOR rate.
-The interest rate for borrowings under our term loan B credit facility and revolving credit facility were 5.73% and 7.25%, respectively, as of June 30, 2018.
-Based on historical balances on our revolving credit facility, we do not anticipate that a one percent increase or decrease in our interest rate would have a significant impact on our operations.
+The interest rate for borrowings under our term loan B credit facility was 6.19% as of June 30, 2019.
+As of June 30, 2019, the interest rate on outstanding borrowings was 4.93% and 4.56% for our U.S. revolving credit line and the Canadian revolving credit line, respectively.
+As of June 30, 2019, we had \$14.6 million of outstanding principal under our revolving credit facility.
+Based on the outstanding borrowings, a one percent change in the interest rate would results in a \$0.1 million increase or decrease in our annual interest expense.
 We cannot provide any assurances that historical revolver borrowings (if any) will be reflective of our future use of the revolving credit facility.